eidsvold/1Z0-819-notes/README.md

 ```
 * _What is the output of the code above?_ All members of the given class are static, hence they are initialized and executed when the class is loaded.
 The emptiness of the _main_ method doesn't affect that process.
 The expressions initializing the two static fields as well as the static initialization block are executed in the order they are defined.
 As a result, the string **_abc_** is printed when the _Test_ class is loaded.
 * A call to **_this()__** or **_super()_** inside a constructor, if any, **must** be the **first** statement.
 Of course _this()_ and _super()_ cannot be the first statement at the same time, meaning that we cannot call more than one constructor inside the body of another constructor.
+* Passing a _String_ parameter to a method and modifying the parameter won't change the original object as _String_ is immutable.
+* Unlike an object reference parameter that keeps the address of the passed-in argument, a primitive parameter stores a copy of the argument itself.
+Any changes made to this parameter only impact the copy, not the original value.

 ### 8. Applying Encapsulation